J. T. Battenberg III

 J. T. Battenberg III (born 1944) was the chairman, CEO, and President of Delphi Corporation from 1998 to 2005.

 Early life and career

 Battenberg obtained a Bachelor of Science from Kettering University in 1966 and a Master of Business Administration from Columbia Business School in 1969.
-He joined General Motors in 1961, working his way up the company.
-He eventually took over management of Delphi, a GM spinoff.
+He joined General Motors in 1961 and later took over management of Delphi, a GM spinoff.